-Many small restaurants just need a basic cash register software to run payments like a cash register would.
+Many small restaurants just need a basic restaurant management software system to run payments like a cash register would.
 Typically, these types of buyers will use small business accounting software like QuickBooks or standalone POS applications.
-But some buyers seek more advanced features such as integrated inventory management, customer relationship management, food cost monitoring and more.
+But some buyers seek more advanced features such as integrated inventory management, customer relationship management, food costing and more.
 These buyers should consider a retail software suite with restaurant-specific features such as Aloha by NCR/Radiant Systems.

 Software buyers for larger restaurant chains are typically looking for scalable solutions with sales reporting features, a centralized pricing structure and robust inventory management.
 Systems like NCR or NetSuite would meet this requirements.